Improving Your Investments With a Kiss: Keep It Simple

 When you understand this fundamental truth you see the wisdom in the behavior of Peter Lynch and Warren Buffett in that they demand to know, specifically and quickly, the reasons you think an asset is attractive.
 Peter Lynch reportedly used to start an egg timer when on the telephone with financial analysts and traders.
 He told them they had less than one minute to explain the basic premise of an investing idea.
 Warren Buffett recommends that you write out a short paragraph expounding something along the lines of, “I am buying $10,000 shares of Company XYZ at $25 per share because I believe (insert reason here such as profit will grow twice as fast as the current price-to-earnings ratio, hidden assets are on the balance sheet, there was a management change for the better, valuation is too low, etc.) Then, monitor the situation, always mindful of your basic thesis.

-One of the biggest mistakes I see investors make is they get into this weird behavior pattern where they try to use their portfolio to make them feel intelligent or special somehow rather than focusing on what matters - cash flows.
+One of the biggest mistakes we see investors make is they get into this weird behavior pattern where they try to use their portfolio to make them feel intelligent or special somehow rather than focusing on what matters - cash flows.
 When it comes to investing in stocks, your job is to buy profits.

 This need for complexity is endless, coming and going in cycles that often result in catastrophe.
 There was portfolio insurance in the 1980s.
 There were leveraged Asian exposures in the 1990s.
 There were collateralized debt obligations in the 2000s.
 Now, the newest thing people are trying to get to catch on are Robo-Advisors; automated software platforms are written with unknown proprietary algorithms to which people are entrusting their entire net worth in a game that reminds me of a toddler playing with a loaded gun.

-The other day, for pure entertainment, I created a profile for a hypothetical 50-something-year-old investor with $250,000 in income and almost no retirement savings to see what one of the biggest Robo-Advisors, one that builds portfolios out of low-cost ETFs, recommended.
-When the securities list was returned, I dug down into the underlying holdings - the actual investments lurking below the surface, unseen by most owners of these asset pools - and found that a not-insignificant sum of money was being placed in what are effectively highly speculative sovereign debt of countries that are less than beacons of transparency and stability.
+The other day, for pure entertainment, we created a profile for a hypothetical 50-something-year-old investor with $250,000 in income and almost no retirement savings to see what one of the biggest Robo-Advisors, one that builds portfolios out of low-cost ETFs, recommended.
+When the securities list was returned, we dug down into the underlying holdings - the actual investments lurking below the surface, unseen by most owners of these asset pools - and found that a not-insignificant sum of money was being placed in what are effectively highly speculative sovereign debt of countries that are less than beacons of transparency and stability.

 This is asinine.
 It's efficient market nonsense run amok; a case of people convinced they can diversify away dumb exposures by adding even more dumb exposures.
 An investor who wanted a fixed income component should have been perfectly content to buy five-year FDIC-backed certificates of deposit for 2.15% or whatever they happen to be yielding at the moment.
 Instead, the software decided to "reach for yield", one of the most foolish things an investor can do and that leads to more losses than almost any other force in the debt markets.

-For heaven's sake, only a few years ago people weren't content to sit on cash so they tried to eek out a bit of extra return by buying auction-rate securities only to find they were broke when liquidity dried up in the 2007-2009 collapse.
+For heaven's sake, only a few years ago people weren't content to sit on cash so they tried to eke out a bit of extra return by buying auction-rate securities only to find they were broke when liquidity dried up in the 2007-2009 collapse.
 Why live like that?
 It is so unnecessary.
 Stop making your life harder than it needs to be.
 Stop sabotaging yourself.

 If you want to hold investments, and you don't have any special needs, be content to a diversified mix of stocks and bonds - and yes, if you are over a certain age, you probably need both as stocks and bonds play different roles in your portfolio beyond their nominal returns.
 Hold these assets in a cash account, not a margin account, to avoid rehypothecation risk, even if it means, for some investors in some situations, paying nominal custodial fees.
 Sit back and collect your dividends and interest income.